Copyright 2018 by M.E. Brines – all rights reserved.

 That’s all there is to it, but if you have questions about anything, feel free to ask the GM.

 The bad news is people hate taxes.
-So whatever taxed production you allocate is going to cause unrest on one of more of your worlds.
-Any world with unrest that isn’t dealt with when your orders are processed by the GM will suffer revolt.
-Propaganda, social programs, secret police and other budget solutions reduce unrest by the amount you spend.
-Fleets on internal security missions reduce unrest by their total combat ratings (everything but cargo) plus a tenth of the firepower of any ground troops, but if attacked they will withdraw to “regroup” since forces assigned to internal security are too scattered to offer effective resistance.
+So whatever taxed production you allocate is going to lower popularity on one of more of your worlds.
+Any world with negative popularity that isn’t dealt with when your orders are processed by the GM will suffer revolt.
+Propaganda, and social programs, increase popularity by the amount you spend.
+Funding secret police coercion or putting fleets on internal security missions increase popularity by their total combat ratings (everything but cargo) plus a tenth of the firepower of any ground troops, but if attacked they will withdraw to “regroup” since forces assigned to internal security are too scattered to offer effective resistance.
+Coercion doesn't really make you popular and won't increase popularity above zero but it removes the incentive to revolt.

 You can colonize, build industry or do research.
 Increasing shipyard production also increases total production.
 Investing in your home world has a typical 10% return.
 Investing in class-M colonies has a 20% return while those with hostile environments is half that.
 Any world rich in resources has a double rate of return.